Characterization of distinguished matrices of isolated hypersurface singularities through their spectral numbers: Conjectures for the indefinite cases

 \begin{examples} (i) As the recipe of Cecotti and Vafa works for matrices $S\in T_{HORb}(n,\Z)$, one can search for such matrices $S$ which satisfy the variance inequality \eqref{1.4} and also $\tr(S^{-1}S^t)=1$, but which are not distinguished matrices of singularities.
 By Theorem \ref{t1.5}, then $S+S^t$ is necessarily indefinite.

 Uncomfortably, our search was successfull.
 Therefore Theorem \ref{t1.5} does not generalize easily to the case with $S+S^t$ indefinite.
 Here are the first (with respect to $n$) three examples which we found.
-(In the following table $\Phi_m$ is the cyclotomic polynomials whose roots are the primitve $m$-th unit roots.)
+(In the following table $\Phi_m$ is the cyclotomic polynomials whose roots are the primitve $m$-th roots of unity.)

 Then $S_i=S_{(b_i)}(p_i)\in T_{HORb_i}(n_i,\Z)$.
 We discuss the first example in detail in (iii), and the other two examples shorter in (iv).

 (ii) Instead of $p_i(x)$, one can consider $\www{p}_i:=(-1)^{n_i}p_i(-x)$ and suitable $\www{b}_i$.
 This leads to the matrix which is in the $\Br_{n_i}\ltimes\{\pm 1\}^{n_i}$ orbit of $S_i$.